gopinathsjsu/individual-project-hashmithakatta/README.md

    Created a Java application with inventory data , In order to purchase things from three categories: necessities, luxury, and miscellaneous.
 The maximum number of goods that may be bought in each area is limited.
 If the user's request is accepted, we prepare a TXT file with the total amount payable as well as the card information to be used for payment.

 #### STEPS TO RUN THE APPLICATION

+   * Clone the project repository
-   Execute the folllowing commands in the terminal
+   * Execute the folllowing commands in the terminal

     --> javac Billing.java

     --> java Billing.java

     --> copy the path of input.csv and paste it in the terminal

 #### DESIGN PATTERNS